 The District is required to maintain a ratio of fares to operating costs of at least 20% for either the combined service of fixed route and paratransit service or meeting the goals separately (i.e., 20% for fixed route and 10% for paratransit service) to continue to be eligible for LTF.
-For the fiscal years ended June 30, 2020, the District was not required to meet the minimum fare box recovery requirement due to the COVID-19 pandemic suspension of this regulation.
-GCTD will not face any penalty for not meeting the minimum, required fare box recovery.
+For the fiscal year ended June 30, 2021, the District was not required to meet the minimum fare box recovery requirement due to the COVID-19 pandemic suspension of this regulation.
+The District will not face any penalty for not meeting the minimum, required fare box recovery ratio.